-There are a number of ways you can become meaningfully engaged with Great Rivers Environmental Law Center.
+There are a number of ways in which you can become meaningfully engaged with Great Rivers Environmental Law Center:

 - Watch for issues we might be able to help with.
 If we don’t know something is going on, or we don’t have someone willing to be the plaintiff in a case, we can’t fight it!
 Let us know if you see something wrong, and spread the word that we’re here if someone you know might want to ask us to look into something.

 - Donate – A monthly gift of $10 or a gift to name a staff position are both deeply appreciated.
 We never charge full fee, and usually work for free so that we don’t have to turn away clients based on their income.

 - Volunteer – there are lots of ways to get involved!
 Volunteers can help via research, writing, marketing, tabling at events data entry, event planning and more.
 If you have a legal background, our attorneys can use help doing research for their cases.
 You can fill out a volunteer application here.